 The definition of "proceedings" encompasses the investigation, hearing, deliberation, and if necessary, the appeal process.
 The definition of "written communication" and/or any mode of communication referred to hereon in this document shall be primarily through email correspondence, unless otherwise specified by the board.
 Exception to this would be notifications of hearing outcomes and appeals.

 - Prior to the Hearing

 - The judicial board shall provide written notification to the student or group of students who is the subject to the complaint, informing the student or students of the specifics of the complaint and that an investigation is being conducted.
 Note that from here on in this document the ďstudent who is the subject of the complaintĒ may also refer to groups of students who are the subjects of the complaint.

 - The chair in consultation with the judicial board adviser shall, based on the information gathered, decide if there is enough evidence to continue with the proceedings.
-If the complaint describes a violation under the Prohibited Conduct provision number 4 of the Student Code of Conduct, the chair will select two (2) conduct board members and add the two (2) Smith community members, from the six (6) members appointed by the President, to create a fiver person hearing panel (chair and four (4) members) and an investigation will be initiated.
+If the complaint describes a violation under the Prohibited Conduct provision Conduct that is Offensive of the Student Code of Conduct, the chair will select two (2) conduct board members and add the two (2) Smith community members, from the six (6) members appointed by the President, to create a fiver person hearing panel (chair and four (4) members) and an investigation will be initiated.

 - When and if the judicial board decides that its proceedings shall continue, the board shall request a typed statement responding to the complaint or alleged infraction from the student who is the subject of the complaint, which should be submitted to the person in charge of judicial board scheduling within 48 hours.

 - The chair in consultation with judicial board adviser will consider, based on the substance of information gathered and the statement of the student who is the subject of the complaint, whether a hearing is necessary.
 If either the board or the student who is the subject of the complaint determines a hearing is needed, one shall be called.
 The board may also appoint a third party investigator to interview and gather further information and present findings to the board.